vfarcic/devops24/manuscript/04-helm.md

 W>
 W> If you go back to the output, you'll notice that the type of the `jenkins` Service is `LoadBalancer`.
 Since we do not have a load balancer in front of our minikube cluster, that type will not work, and we should change it to `NodePort`.
 Please execute the command that follows.
 W>
-W> `helm upgrade jenkins stable/jenkins --set Master.ServiceType=NodePort` W>
+W> `helm upgrade jenkins stable/jenkins --set master.serviceType=NodePort` W>
 W> We haven't explained the `upgrade` process just yet.
 For now, just note that we changed the Service type to `NodePort`.